mgifos/quick-plan/README.md

 ## Known issues

-- It is highly recommended to use Google Spreadsheets or LibreOffice Calc to edit CSV files, as they both force line-feed (LF) instead of carriage-return (CR) character for internal line breaks when defining workouts.
+- It is highly recommended to use Google Spreadsheets or LibreOffice Calc to edit CSV files, as they both force line feed character (LF) instead of carriage return (CR) line feed (LF) characters for internal line breaks when defining workouts.
 The parser we use is not able to parse CR values within the quoted values at the moment.